-It typically only affects puppies under four months old, and the first symptom is swelling of the face, lips, muzzle, and throat.
+Puppy strangles is a rare skin disorder known as juvenile cellulitis.
+It strikes in puppies under four months old and the first symptom is swelling of the face, lips, muzzle, and throat.

 Here’s everything you need to know about puppy strangles, including the most common signs, how it’s diagnosed, and what methods your vet will use to treat it.